 Clothing retailer H&M will have a four-floor store here—its largest in the country.
 A Zara outlet is under works.
 GAP already has a mid-season sale going on.
 Besides the 330 brands on display, this humongous space also showcases a string of restaurants, cinema halls, and gaming zones, to whet the appetite of the aspiring middle-class consumer.

 At the south-western end of the NCR, another large parcel of land is waiting to go under the hammer.
 Multiple firms are known to be bidding for the airport mall—likely the size of six football fields—which is expected to cost around Rs600 crore to develop.

 UAE-based LuLu Group, owned by a non-resident Indian from Kerala in the country’s deep south, is expected to invest Rs5,000 crore in building similar spaces in the country over four years.
-Despite its large traditional retail market, India has had a tenuous relationship with malls.

 With such frenzied activity, it may seem malls have never had a better time in Asia’s third largest economy.